ag487/matrix-eigenvectors/theory.md

 We know from matrix multiplication that a.e + b.g = 1, c.e + d.g = 0.
 Then solve for e g.
 - g = -c.e / d
-- a.e + b.-c.e / d = 1  subs in other equation
+- a.e + b.-c.e / d = 1  subs g in other equation
 - e.(a.d - b.c) = d
 - e = d / (a.d - b.c)
 - g = -c / (a.d - b.c)